Celdir/cgraph/README.md

 # CGraph - composable graph

 TODO
+ - Simplify user experience of building a graph by creating an Abstract Factory type of Builder, say "GraphBuilder", where you can specify all the variant details like keyed vs ordinal, flat vs adj list vs adj map, directed vs undirected vs flow, etc.
+    - Something like: GraphBuilder<N, E>::keyed<&str>().directed().flat().build()
+    - Tree of builders to navigate this. i.e. GraphBuilder -> KeyedGraphBuilder -> DirectedGraphBuilder -> build()
+    - could have defaults for containers, e.g. default to "flat" unless otherwise specified.
+This can
+    - alternatively, the builder can explicitly take strategy enum values and infer the correct type. like, telling giving it FASTREADS vs FASTWRITES
+    - In general, find a good implementation for the Strategy pattern with graphs
+    - following the subsequent TODO, don't include keyed in the builder, everything is ordinal and users can optionally use the Keyed wrapper
+ - Refactor - get rid of all these separate Keyed and Ordinal traits for containers and such, just assume everything is ordinal with usize ids.
+Use Keyed<> wrapper struct on arbitrary graph whenever needed.
+ - Add some kind of postfix calculation option for a Dfs that simulates calculating something after a recursive call.
+This can be done by reading the iterator in reverse.
  - Refactor Traversal into Tree trait and Traversal supertrait, impl Tree for ShortestPathTree, etc.
     - Maybe add `root()` function to Tree that gives either Node or NId
  - Better error messages: derive Debug for all data and format node ids, etc into errors